 - The right to receive an itinerary when the other parent leaves the state with their child for more than two days; and

 - The right of access to and participation in their child’s education and related activities.

 How To Petition for Child Custody in Tennessee

 If the parents are currently married and wish to be divorced, child custody must be decided as part and parcel of the divorce.
 If two parents have never been married, then the parent seeking to establish a residential schedule will have to file a Petition for a Permanent Parenting Plan.
 Each parent will be required to attend a parenting class, whether the parents are divorcing or simply establishing a parenting plan.
 If the parents reach an agreement on a Parenting Plan, the courts will review the parenting plan before approval to ensure it is in the child’s best interest.
 In the event that an agreement cannot be reached, each parent will be required to present proof to the Court as to why their proposed plan is in the best interest of the child, and the Court will make a determination on the proof through a careful balancing of the factors.

 How Our Nashville Child Custody Lawyers Can Help

 Our Nashville child custody lawyers understand how difficult this situation can be.
 We will do whatever possible to protect your relationship with your children.
-If you are going through a divorce or you need help with your child custody arrangement in Nashville, Springfield, or in Middle Tennessee, contact the child custody attorneys at Martin Heller Potempa & Sheppard, PLLC today for more information.
+If you are going through a divorce or you need help with your child custody arrangement in Nashville, Springfield, Franklin, or in Middle Tennessee, contact a child custody lawyer at MHPS today for more information.